-(It’s also possible that I liked the story so much initially because my seventh-grade self had a crush on the actor who played Atreyu in the 1984 film version of the book.
+(It’s also possible that I liked the story so much initially because my twelve year-old self had a crush on the actor who played Atreyu in the 1984 film version of the book.
 But that’s beside the point.)

 A key symbol in the story is a powerful amulet entrusted first to Atreyu and then to Bastian.
 It’s in the shape of two intertwined serpents, each biting the tail of the other.
 On the reverse of this medallion are the instructions, “Do What You Wish.”

 I chose “Do What You Wish” as the name for my space here on the web because it’s a place for me to share parts of my own creative journey.
-I like to dabble in photography and in writing.
-I’d like to get past the point of dabbling and actually refine my craft(s).
-That’ll require not only wishing, but doing.
-Not only trying, but failing and trying again.
-That’ll require the courage to share my work as I learn.
-And, (*gasp*) connecting with other like-minded people.
+I hope you’ll stick around while I make wishes by exploring my world through photography and writing.

 Thanks for visiting.